yuantn/MI-AOD/docs/FAQ.md

 6.  **Q: How to inference on single image (calculate uncertainty, or return bbox)?
 (Issues [#21](../../../issues/21) and [#22](../../../issues/22))**

     **A:** The new feature has been updated.
 Please refer to [here](../../../#train-and-test).

+## Custom modifications

+1.  **Q: I want to run MI-AOD with other data, which files should I modify?
+(Issue [#13](../../../issues/13#issuecomment-845709365))**

+    **A:** You should only modify `configs/MIAOD.py` if you can convert your other training and test data into PASCAL VOC format.
+It contains all parameters and settings.

+2.  **Q: If the completely unlabeled data is used as the unlabeled set, what needs to be modified?
+(Issue [#29](../../../issues/29#issuecomment-871210792))**

+    **A:** If the completely unlabeled data is used as the unlabeled set, you can add any bounding box to the annotation of the unlabeled data arbitrarily.
+    The annotation format of the bounding box needs to be consistent with that of other labeled data.
+    After that, just add the file name to the txt index of the unlabeled data set.